isg-software/folding-arrow/README.md

 **Please note:** _This plug-in concentrates on drawing the SVG icon (which may be animated with CSS transitions).
 The actual content-folding is not part of this plug-in._ The demo page uses simple calls to jQuery's built-in `slideDown()` and  `slideUp()` functions, but the demo code still has to do at least _two_ things on each click event: fold or unfold the content _and_ toggle the CSS state class (like `open` in the example above) of the list item or heading in order to change the icon.
 And if you want Internet Explorer- or MS Edge support, the event handler even has to perform a third step by calling an additional plug-in function for transforming the icon (since these MS browsers don't support CSS transformations on SVG).

 I'm considering publishing another jQuery plug-in with the focus on showing and hiding sections and automatically toggling a state class of a corresponding "header" element, to make that job even easier.
 Both plug-ins may then be combined for very simple (un-)folding of sections or list items.

-**Not released yet!** The demo page is pretty much complete, but the reference documentation is still missing.

 ## Getting started